Weddings @ Bel Air

 - The bride and groom should plan to arrive at the church one hour prior to the photography session.
 We have excellent facilities for the wedding party to use.

-Video Operators should introduce themselves to the Wedding Coordinator and accept the limitations on lighting and the placing of equipment.
+Video Operators should introduce themselves to the Wedding Director and accept the limitations on lighting and the placing of equipment.
 Video camera equipment or operator is not allowed in sight of the guests prior to or during the ceremony.
 No artificial lighting may be used during the service.
-Placement and location of video equipment must be arranged prior to the ceremony with the Wedding Coordinator.
+Placement and location of video equipment must be arranged prior to the ceremony with the Wedding Director.

-Our full Wedding Photographer and Videographer Guidelines are included at the end of this planning booklet.
-These guidelines must be signed by your videographer and submitted to the Wedding Coordinator prior to the wedding.
+Our full Wedding Photographer and Videographer Guidelines are included in the Wedding Planning Booklet.
+These guidelines must be signed by your videographer and submitted to the Wedding Director prior to the wedding.

 Audio and Visual

-For most weddings it is necessary to utilize the sound system in the sanctuary which requires an audio technician.
+For most weddings it is necessary to utilize the sound system in the sanctuary which requires an audio technician at an additional charge.
 If you plan to include any video elements (DVD, PowerPoint, slide show) in your ceremony, it will be necessary for the church to provide a video technician at an additional charge.
-See the Wedding Fees chart for fee information.
-Any video or audio requests should be made through the Wedding Coordinator prior to the ceremony.
+Any video or audio requests should be made through the Wedding Director prior to the ceremony.

 Flowers and Decorations